April 13, 2023

 Pride comes before the fall.
 Woe to those hospitals that fight the nation’s natural evolution toward value-based care and healthier communities.
 They will experience a customer-led revolution from outside in and lose market relevance.
 Only by admitting and addressing their structural flaws can hospitals truly serve the American people.

 See “American Hospitals: Fixing a Broken System” at a theater near you.
-Here are upcoming screenings in April and May 2023.
+Here are upcoming screenings.
 For more, visit Fix It.